jeremieb/social-symbols/README.md

 - Multicolor rendering with official colors.

 ## License
-Social Symbol is available under the MIT license.
+Social Symbol is available under the Apache-2.0 license.

     THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR